microtony/splash-art-puzzles/README.md

 ## How to play

-Solve the sliding puzzle by clicking on tiles adjacent to the empty space.
+Sliding puzzles made of splash arts!
+Featuring 8 different levels (difficulties), click on tiles adjacent to the empty space to solve it.
 Unlock new skins and the next difficulty for the champion by solving the highest unlocked level.
-Alternatively, you can unlock skins and levels with the Champion Mastery levels of your League of Legends account.
-Verification can be done by adding a code to one of the mastery pages.
+Alternatively, verify your League of Legends account to unlock levels and skins using your in-game Champion Mastery levels!

-There are 8 different levels.
 Guests starts with Level 0 for every champion.
+Verification can be done by adding a code to one of the mastery pages.
 Levels 6 and 7 can only be unlocked by solving level 5 and 6 respectively until Champion Mastery levels 6 and 7 are introduced.

 * Level 0: 3 x 2
 * Level 1: 4 x 3